nikhil-x-gupta/visual-ai/README.md

 - OpenVINO

 ### Publish
-Development containers, services, policies and corresponding defintion files.
+Development of containers, services, policies and corresponding defintion files.
 See `publish` directory.

 ### Register